hammerheadlemon/ctrack/README.rst

 Automating data collection and analysis
 ---------------------------------------

-The problem faced by competent authorities or other agencies who are typically required to handle dozens (or hundreds) of these files, is how to collect and analyse the data in a meaningful and efficient way and whether tooling can be developed to support the ongoing donkey work of collecting and reporting on data, that makes up a typical long term compliance regime.
+The problem faced by competent authorities or other agencies who are typically required to handle dozens (or hundreds) of these files, is to figure out how to collect and analyse the data in a meaningful and efficient way and assess what tooling can be developed to support the ongoing donkey work of collecting and reporting on data, that makes up a typical long term compliance regime.

 Excel is often the go-to tool in corporate environments thanks to its ubiquitousness and flexibility.
 It is easy to create "forms" in Excel for collecting data that can be sent back an forth by email (or more secure means) - however it is not a good tool for long term data storage and/or analysis.
 A proper database is more appropriate.